 - Website menu: Casa Don Juan

-The appetizers include Camarones mariposa, which is made in shrimp butterfly style, Camarones ahogados (shrimp with lemon), Queso Cheese Dip, and many more.
+The appetizers include Camarones Mariposa, which is made in shrimp butterfly style, Camarones Ahogados, Queso Cheese Dip, and many more.

-- Address: 3545 S Las Vegas Blvd at the Strip
+- Address: 3545 S Las Vegas Blvd at The LINQ Promenade

-- Hours: Sunday to Thursday from 9 am to 10 pm, and Friday to Saturday from 8 am to 11 am.
+- Hours: Sunday to Thursday from 8 am to 11 pm; Friday and Saturday from 8 am to 11 pm, with Latin Nights from 12 am to 4 am on Friday and Saturday

 - Website menu: Chayo Mexican